 - Favorite Scripture Handouts- There are several free scripture printable on my blog that allow you to focus a lesson on key scriptures.
 Some of these make great object lessons, others perfect mini lessons.
 Print out a few to use any time you need.

 If all else fails, church videos are great.
-You can download several from LDS.org on a thumbdrive that you keep in your bag.
+You can download several from LDS.org on a thumbdrive that you keep in your bag or use the LDS media app.
 When you need it, you can grab a TV with a Roku from the library and plug it in.
 Your church library also has several church videos that you can use.
 I love the Bible videos as well as the new Children's Bible Videos.

 Please remember, whatever you choose, be sure it is a church approved.
 Some of these activities listed are already LDS approved resources.
 Others you may need to pass by your Primary Presidency first.